 Prior to joining Preti Flaherty, Eric built his advocacy, communication, and negotiation skills at WilmerHale in Boston, where he advocated for prominent clients in litigation and government enforcement matters that frequently appeared on the front pages of the New York Times and Wall Street Journal.

-He attended Bowdoin College, where he graduated magna cum laude and Phi Beta Kappa with a double major in Government and Spanish, and the University of Virginia School of Law, where he was an Articles Editor for the Virginia Law & Business Review.
+He graduated magna cum laude and Phi Beta Kappa from Bowdoin College with a double major in Government & Legal Studies and Spanish and went on to earn his law degree at the University of Virginia, where he was the Articles Editor of the Virginia Law & Business Review.

-Eric is originally from the Bangor, Maine area.
-He resides in the Roslindale neighborhood of Boston with his wife, Gina, and black lab, Duncan.
+Eric originates from Maine and now resides in Boston with his wife, Gina; son, Miles; and black lab, Duncan.

 Honors & Recognition

 - Recognized by Best Lawyers in America as "One to Watch" in 2022 for Construction Law in the Boston, Massachusetts, region